In this article

 Physical sobriety is the practice of not drinking or using alcohol.
 It is crucial, but not enough for full addiction recovery.
 Achieving physical sobriety can be decisive.
 It requires strength and self-control that is hard to attain.

 Emotional sobriety protects against relapse.
 It strengthens self-esteem to handle other areas of life with wisdom and grace.
-It requires self-control, greater resiliency, and balance in life.
+It requires self-control, greater resiliency, and balance in life which in turn helps to stop drinking.

 Emotions define the feelings and dynamic responses of a person.
 They make an impact on how a person feels and acts in various situations.
 Depression and anger can make both negative and positive impacts on choices and behaviors.